3 Data Science Tools for Reporting

 Note

-Note that we’ve used the namespace convention to call our functions in the markdown code above, rather than making using of Library(function_name).
-This is not strictly necessary and is a matter of preference, but benefits of using this convention include:
+Note that we’ve used the namespace convention (package::function()) in the code above rather than loading each package with library().
+This is a matter of preference, but benefits include:

 • Avoids loading the full package with library()